kapilsh/kapilsh.github.io/_posts/2024-07-18-exploring-gpt2.md

 - Applies layer normalization to the final embeddings.
 - Passes the normalized embeddings through the output layer to get logits.

 We still need to define the GPT2Layer.
-Let's do that now
+Let's do that now.

 ### GPT2 Layer